-Referred to as floating cities, cruise ships offer luxury while traveling the high seas to destinations that will leave their passengers in awe of the sheer beauty the world has to offer.
+Referred to as floating cities, cruise ships offer luxury while traveling the high seas to destinations that will leave their passengers in awe of the world’s sheer beauty.

 However, with all the glamor associated with cruise ships comes the dark side of this industry.
 Sexual assault and other cruise ship crimes have hit the headlines more often than before.

 This makes it a harsh reality for the passengers onboard a cruise vessel wanting to party and play.

 If you’ve been a victim of sexual assault on a cruise ship, get in touch with Los Angeles cruise ship attorneys as soon as possible to evaluate your case.

 Sexual assaults have been happening on cruise lines since they’ve been operational.
 However, only after the Cruise Vessel Security and Safety Act made it a requirement for cruise lines to report cruise crimes to the relevant authorities for record and tracking purposes.